What is Twitter marketing?

 Now, if you want your account to look as good as possible, you should always try to keep your followers’ count higher than your following.

 Neal Schaffer wrote an interesting piece on the matter, saying the ideal ratio is the one that’s as far as possible from 1:1.

 There are lots of tools out there that promise to increase your Twitter following.
 While you may see your following increase significantly, your engagement rates will drop.

 Having a lot of followers is useless if they don’t engage with your content.
 The best way to grow one’s following is to share content that resonates with your audience.

 Time to step up your Twitter Game

-If you follow the recommendations of this guide, you will see your audience and your engagement rate grow significantly over time!
+If you follow the recommendations of this guide your Twitter marketing efforts will pay.
+You will see your audience and your engagement rate grow significantly over time!